-At June 30, 2020, The Board reported a liability of \$138,797 for its proportionate share of the total collective OPEB liability.
-The total collective OPEB liability was measured as of July 1, 2019 and was determined by an actuarial valuation as of that date.
-The Board's proportionate share of the restated total collective OPEB liability at June 30, 2019 totaling \$128,369, was determined using a roll back of the same valuation to July 1, 2019, using the discount rate applicable on that date, and assuming no gains or losses.
+At June 30, 2023, The Board reported a liability of \$152,809 for its proportionate share of the total collective OPEB liability.
+The total collective OPEB liability was measured as of July 1, 2022 and was determined by an actuarial valuation as of that date.
+The Board's proportionate share of the restated total collective OPEB liability at June 30, 2022 totaling \$210,981, was determined using a roll back of the same valuation to July 1, 2021, using the discount rate applicable on that date, and assuming no gains or losses.

 The Board's proportionate share percentage is based on the employer's individual OPEB actuarial accrued liability in relation to the total OPEB actuarial accrued liability for all participating entities included in the State of Louisiana reporting entity.
-At June 30, 2020, the Board's proportionate share was .000014%.
-Because the beginning balance was restated using a rollback of the July 1, 2019 valuation assuming no gains or losses, there is no change to the proportion since the prior measurement date.
+At June 30, 2021, the Board's proportionate share was .000014%.
+Because the beginning balance was restated using a rollback of the July 1, 2020 valuation assuming no gains or losses, there is no change to the proportion since the prior measurement date.
+The total collective OPEB liability in the July 1, 2021 actuarial valuation was determined using actuarial methods intrinsic to the plan.